Jozef Tiso: Autonomous Slovak Region

 In October 1938, following the Munich Agreement, Germany annexed and occupied the Sudetenland, the main German-speaking parts of Czecho-Slovakia.
-On 6 October 1938, HSĽS took advantage of the weakening of central government and declared autonomy for Slovakia (some other parties in Slovakia supported this).
+On 6 October 1938, HSĽS took advantage of the weakening of central government and, in collusion with other Slovak parties, declared autonomy for Slovakia in the Žilina Agreement.
 The next day, he became Prime Minister of the Slovak Autonomous Region.
+Tiso had effectively squashed the Ľudák faction calling for outright independence, and thus ostensibly strengthened his loyalty for the Czecho-Slovak Republic; Tiso recognized that the fragile republic was still vulnerable to German, Hungarian, and Polish aggression.
+In addition, Tiso's new role empowered him to consolidate control within the party.

 One of his first tasks was to lead the Czechoslovak delegation during negotiations with Hungary in Komárno preceding the First Vienna Award.
 Prime Minister Tiso, who had never led a delegation in similar international negotiations, found himself in a difficult position.
-The central government of the Second Czechoslovak Republic (under the pressure of terrorist actions sponsored by the Hungarian government) and after serious changes of the international situation) accepted negotiations before being completely ready, and the government also found itself overloaded while trying to stabilize the situation with Germany.
+The central government of the Second Czechoslovak Republic, under the pressure of terrorist actions sponsored by the Hungarian government and after serious changes of the international situation, accepted negotiations before being completely ready, and the government also found itself overloaded while trying to stabilize the situation with Germany.
 Tiso opposed the proposals of the Hungarian delegation but acted as a flexible and patient negotiator.
-When the Hungarian delegation refused further discussion, Tiso sought the help of Germany.
-This had already been promised by German Foreign Minister Joachim von Ribbentrop, if necessary.
+When the Hungarian delegation refused further discussion, Tiso sought the help of Germany through Joachim von Ribbentrop.
 Later, Tiso was shocked by the First Vienna Award, so much so that he initially refused to sign the protocol.
-In a radio speech to the citizens, Tiso did not mention Ribbentrop's promise, but blamed the Prague government and its "policies of the past twenty years".
+The devastated Tiso was described by peers as "on the verge of collapse [and] approaching hysteria....From his behavior, one could see very clearly that he [took] the situation not only as a hard blow to the nation but also as a personal defeat, for which he was unprepared."
+In a radio speech to the citizens, Tiso blamed the Prague government and its "policies of the past twenty years" for the result.